BioDT/bfm-model/README.md

 - **Rollout level:** To visualise them simply run `streamlit run rollout_viewer.py ` and visit the localhost.
 There you can inspect the different Variable Groups with their respective Variables and Levels.

+## Prepare and upload model weights
+First you need to make the weights **safe** by using `safetensors`.

+Use the notebook `documentation/prepare_checkpoint.ipynb` to do so.

+Then just follow the Model card tab and upload the weights either with CLI or with a short python script.

 ## Resources

 + [FSDP Lighting](https://lightning.ai/docs/pytorch/stable/advanced/model_parallel/fsdp.html)